-They could drop another 70%, once Solar City completes its Nevada Gigafactory in 2017.
-That will double the planet's lithium ion battery capacity in one shot.
+They dropped 70% when SolarCity completed its Nevada Gigafactory in 2018.
+That doubled the planet's lithium ion battery capacity in one shot.
 A second plant is planned.

 For a more detailed explanation of that technology and the investment opportunities therein, please click here for Solar Energy's Missing Link.